Indushekhar/pioneer/README.md

 ```
 The command given above will spwan the robot in a custom gazebo world and launch the rviz plugin.
 It will also start gmapping node which will be used to map the environment.

-Now robot will start moving the gazebo simulation.
+Now robot will start moving in the gazebo simulation.

 ### Running the demo with image_view